visualex/cssgen/README.md

 Tired of writing CSS or SASS?

-Generate clean CSS markup for your App based on the HTML markup.
+Generate clean CSS markup for your App based on the local or remote HTML markup.